Steady Try For Free

 • Your recent 2 weeks of training — did you complete what was planned?
 Any patterns?

-• Your RPE and comments, if you provided them
+• Your RPE and any context you shared about the ride

 • What's coming next in the plan